www. Readability Formulas . com

 [ View All ]

-Readability News
+Readability Help:

 Site Map

-The History and Development of Readability Formulas by Brian Scott
+History and Development of Readability Formulas

 We can trace the origin of readability formulas during the late 19th Century in the United States.
 The schools in the US did not routinely grade students until 1847 when the first graded school opened in Boston with a series of books prepared for each grade.
 Junior high school science teachers wanted to teach scientific facts and methods in plain English, rather than teaching complicated science vocabulary.
 As a result, teachers, librarians, and scholars developed primitive readability formulas to determine what seemed readable to their students.